-I have several questions I want to ask every American… are you an American?
+I have some questions I want to ask every American… are you an American?
 Do you recognize the US Constitution to be the law of the land?
 Do you believe in the rule of law?
 If you answered yes, that’s good.
 Now let me ask… are you a Republican or a Democrat?
 Think about that before you answer.
-Can you be an American while participating in divisive partisan politics?
+Can you be an American and participate in divisive partisan politics?
 The simple answer is yes… but, the answer is not that simple.

 Hi folks!
-I found a very interesting article at the Washington Examiner regarding Julian Assange and his take on our political parties.
+I found a very interesting article at the Washington Examiner regarding Julian Assange and his take on the Democrat Party.
 Greetings… this is your host Phil Glass.

 On Saturday, June 24, 2017, there was a Headline in the Washington Examiner that caught my eye which stated this: